How to Choose Mesh Size Based on Insect Thorax Width

 How do climate and greenhouse design influence mesh selection?

 Hot or humid climates require more ventilation.
-In such cases, growers may choose rectangular apertures, mixed-net systems, or larger ventilation areas to offset reduced airflow from fine meshes.
+In such cases, growers may choose rectangular apertures, mixed-net systems, or larger ventilation areas to compensate for reduced airflow through fine meshes.
 Engineering the system around aperture and airflow together ensures effective pest exclusion without microclimate problems.

 About the Author | Expert Contributor